 A good way to show that you are willing to learn is to take the initiative and be proactive.
 The program needs to be something enjoyable for both the mentee and mentor so you can both build a trusting relationship at work.

-Actively listen to their mentor and act on it when relevant
+Actively listen and act on it when relevant

 Not only is it important that a mentee be good communicators, but they also need to be good listeners.
 As a mentee, you should be able to listen to everything your mentor is telling you and communicate if you need clarification.
-Essentially, both parties need to be able to communicate and listen to each other effectively for this partnership to work.
+Essentially, both mentors and mentees need to be able to communicate and listen to each other effectively for this partnership to work.

 Share their progress and reflect on learnings